 The house has many Buddhist ornaments in the purest Japanese style.

 At my request, they prepared a vegetarian meal, but they usually serve meat and fish of course.
 Everything is cooked by Mrs. Adachi.
 A real feast, we experienced the true taste of seasonal products.
 During my conversation with them, I tell them that I really like umeshu, an alcoholic drink made from ume, Japanese plums.
 Mr. Adachi then had me taste the umeshu which he makes by himself.
 I had one word to describe its taste: pure delight.

 Here are some of the course meals prepared with their own seasonal products.

 Be careful though, it is very rare to have a sweet breakfast in Japan.

 A cafe in the center of the Japanese countryside

 In the early morning, my host offered to show us his garden.
 Walking ahead, I found a table and benches waiting for us.
 He invited me to drink coffee with a beautiful view of the Japanese countryside.
 Such a beautiful start to the day!
 We talked about many different subjects while sitting in silence sometimes.
 The beautiful sound of the birds and the wind were there to fill this silence at times.

 Before leaving, we had a walk together in the surrounding countryside.
 A beautiful landscape!
 Land as far as eyes can see, there were plantations everywhere.
 The Japanese countryside is splendid.

 In short, you will be welcomed by an adorable family.
 You can spend a real moment of joy while eating quality products that respect the earth.
-If you are looking for authenticity and calm in the center of Japanese countryside, this off the beaten track farm stay in Usuki will meet your expectations perfectly.
+If you are looking for authenticity and calm in the center of the Japanese countryside, this off-the-beaten-track farm stay in Usuki will meet your expectations perfectly.